-The drugs below are given to many people who have heart failure.
+The medicines below are given to many people who have heart failure.
 Sometimes there is a reason they may not be safe to take, though.
-These drugs may help protect your heart.
-Talk with your provider if you are not already on any of these drugs:
+These medicines may help protect your heart.
+Talk with your provider if you are not already on any of these medicines:

-- Antiplatelet drugs (blood thinners) such as aspirin, clopidogrel (Plavix), or warfarin (Coumadin) to help keep your blood from clotting
+- Antiplatelet medicines (blood thinners) such as aspirin, clopidogrel (Plavix), or warfarin (Coumadin) to help keep your blood from clotting

 - Beta blocker and ACE inhibitor medicines as well as other medicines to lower your blood pressure and treat the heart muscle

 If you are taking a blood thinner, such as warfarin (Coumadin), you will need to have extra blood tests to make sure your dose is correct.